JackBTochner/roguelite/README.md

 Exploding Wisp: The Exploding Wisp is our ‘glass cannon’ enemy, doing large amounts of damage, but in return is weak and dies on detonation.
 The Exploding Wisp quickly makes its way to the player, and when overwhelmed, can cause the player serious damage.
 The Exploding Wisp has 100HP and does 40 damage on detonation, taking 1 hit to be killed and 3 detonations from separate Exploding Wisps to kill the player.
 The Exploding Wisp moves at 80% of the player's speed.

-The Turtle: The Turtle Wisp is a shield type enemy that can’t be killed without special playstyle consideration.
+The Turtle: The Turtle Wisp is a shield-type enemy that can’t be killed without special playstyle consideration.
 The Turtle can only be damaged by a dig attack, forcing the player to conserve stamina and make use of our unique dig mechanics.
 The Turtle is slower and doesn’t do as much damage as other wisps, but its tough shell makes it more complex to evade and defeat.
 The Turtle has 200HP and does 15 damage per melee attack, taking 2 hits to be killed and 7 hits to kill the player.
 The Turtle moves at 15% of the player’s movement speed.

 Ground Slam Wisp: The Ground Slam Wisp is a tankier wisp that moves slowly, but can pack a punch if you get in its way.
 The Ground Slam Wisp will jump up and ground slam attack the player 3 times before becoming a melee only tank.The Ground Slam Wisp has 600HP and does 30 damage when landing on the player, as well as hitting for 20 damage with a melee attack.
 It will take 6 hits for it to be killed by the player and has to hit 3 slams and a melee to kill the player.
 The Ground Slam Wisp moves at 10% of the player’s movement speed